vyta/bedrock/gitops/rings/README.md

       {{- end }}
 ```

 The `ring.yaml` will consume values from the `values.yaml` (if present), and most importantly, from the `common.yaml` that is created and held in the ring path of the Service Source repo.
-The `common.yaml` should be configured to add or modify an existing ring.
-An example of the Ring `common.yaml`:
+The `common.yaml` should be configured to modify the ring specs of the `ring.yaml`.
+An example of the ring `common.yaml`:

 ```yaml
 config: